Design Operations

 At SYZYGY we were experiencing a high volume of design QA issues in our products.

 I did some user research among the developers and found that our functional specs weren’t well structured.
-Everything looked like it had the same priority and details were being missed because they were too hard to find.
+Everything looked like it had the same priority, and details were being missed because nothing stood out.

-So I worked with the design a new functional spec template with annotations grouped by who would consume them.
-Then I added clear headings to sign-post the content.
+So I worked with them to design a new template with annotations grouped according to who would consume them.
+Then I added clear headings to signpost the content.

 The result was a significant decrease in design QA issues, and a closer working relationship with the developers.
-They appreciated that we’d taken the time to understand their needs.
+They appreciated that I’d taken the time to understand their needs.

 Example: T.Rowe Price Delivery